austin-rt/useMemo/README.md

 ## `useMemo` Syntax

-You guessed it, `useMemo` has a similar skeletal structure to both `useEffect` and `useCallback`: an anonymous callback function with a dependency array that tracks a variable to tell our Hook when to trigger.
+You guessed it, `useMemo` has a similar syntactical skeleton to both `useEffect` and `useCallback`: an anonymous callback function with a dependency array that tracks a variable to tell our Hook when to trigger.

 ```js
 useEffect = (() => {}, []);